OfficeDev/teams-toolkit/docs/fx-core/switch-account-or-subscription-help.md

 3. Start provision in the selected environment.

 After that, we will
-1. Back up configuration files for the selected environment ([learn more about backup & recover](#backup--recover)).
+1. Back up configuration files for the selected environment.
+[Learn more about backup & recover](#backup--recover).
 2. Create a new Teams app and a new AAD app (if needed) in the new M365 tenant.
 3. If the project requires Azure bot service, we will generate a new bot service name and save it as the value of "botServiceName" in `azure.parameters.{env}.json`.
-And then we will use this new name to provision a new Azure bot service in the selected resource group and the subscription since it is not allowed to edit the MicrosoftAppId of an existing Azure bot service.
+We will use this new name to provision a new Azure bot service in the selected resource group and the subscription since it is not allowed to edit the value of Microsoft App ID of an existing Azure bot service.
 4. If the project requires AAD, `{env}.userdata` will be overwritten with the new client secret.

 ## Switch Azure subscription
 ### Provision in a remote environment
+You could provision Azure resources of a remote environment in one Azure subscription and then switch to another Azure subscription for this environment.
+To do this, you only need to:
+1. Sign out of the current Azure account if the subscription you are going to use is in another Azure account.
+2. Select the correct subscription.
+3. Start provision in the selected environment.

+After that, we will
+1. Back up configuration files for the selected environment.
+[Learn more about backup & recover](#backup--recover).
+2. Update the value of "resourceBaseName" in `azure.parameters.{env}.json`.
+3. If the project contains Azure bot service, we will create a new AAD app since a Microsoft App ID is required to create an Azure Bot resourc and one Microsoft App Id can only be registered to one bot application.
+4. Start provision in the selected environment.

 ## Backup & Recover
 ### Backup